desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/frame-CAMERA-EXPID.rst

 EXTNAME = IVAR

-Inverse variance of the electrons in HDU0.
+Inverse variance of the flux values in HDU0.
+The unit is 1/(electrons/Angstroem)^2.
+The noise from neighboring spectral pixels is uncorrelated.
+It results from the direct error propagation of the noise in the preprocessed image.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~